Featuring ruby red beetroot, a sweet apple vinaigrette and chopped parsley, my beet bruschetta is a super tasty appetiser.

 - 1/2 apple, peeled and grated

-- Mix the grated beetroot, chopped shallot and
+- Prepare your beetroot, shallot and fresh parsley.

-- Toast your pieces of sourdough and top them with the tapenade.
-Then sprinkle over a little parsley and freshly grated apple to serve.
+- Slice and toast your pieces of sourdough and top them with the tapenade.
+Then sprinkle over a little parsley and freshly grated gala apple to serve.
 Voila!

 Allergens: Wheat, Gluten, Mustard